Tanay1001/Gymso_Fitness/README.md

 # Gymso_Fitness
-WT Mini Project
+WT Mini Project.

-Authors - Vihaan Jadhav 35, Tanay Kelkar 46, Vitrag Khatadia 47
+Authors - Vihaan Jadhav 35, Tanay Kelkar 46, Vitrag Khatadia 47.

 Note - node_modules are not included in the file as there are many subfolders.

-Modules included - MySQL, Body-Parser, Mongoose, MongoDB
+Modules included - MySQL, Body-Parser, Mongoose, MongoDB.